iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.14/report.md

 > unconstitutional mandatory download of app. infringement of rights. state of hawaii gov will be sued over this. developers of app should be ashamed of themselves.<br> :date: __2021-01-27 23:04:21__

 > Horrible.
 Forced installed.
 UNSAFE!!!!
 UNINSTALLED!!!
 BEWARE<br> :date: __2021-01-24 10:32:51__

-> This app downloaded itself on my phone do not trust this app at all.
-This is not okay.<br> :date: __2021-01-23 07:38:41__

-> I can take care of myself as well as people around me.
-Don't need this.
-Shame on victorino for forcing.<br> :date: __2021-01-22 08:00:16__